phalcon-orphanage/docs/en/reference/di.rst

 String
 ^^^^^^
-This type expect the name of a valid class, returning an object of the specified class, if the class is not loaded is loaded using an auto-loader.
+This type expects the name of a valid class, returning an object of the specified class, if the class is not loaded is loaded using an auto-loader.
 This type of definition does not allow to define arguments for the class constructor or parameters:

 .. code-block:: php